Internal Medicine Volunteer Opportunities

 Working with the academic staff of KABSOM, HVO volunteers will support the training of medical students and internal medicine interns.
 Volunteers will also work with internal medicine personnel to improve skills and knowledge, focusing on subspecialties identified by KABSOM.

 Qualifications: Board eligible/certified (active or retired) internists and internal medicine subspecialists.
+Final year residents accepted if paired with an appropriate preceptor.

 Housing: Housing provided.

-Kampala, Uganda – Mulago Hospital
+Kampala, Uganda – Mulago National Referral Hospital (MNRH)

 Volunteers provide training for the faculty in the Department of Medicine.
 Bedside teaching rounds, mentoring trainees on outpatient rounds, lectures for faculty and medical students are aspects of the program.
 This project offers an ideal opportunity for both generalists and sub-specialists.

-Qualifications: Board eligible/certified in internal medicine; clinical teaching experience and/or several years of clinical practice preferred
+Qualifications: Board eligible/certified in internal medicine; clinical teaching experience and/or several years of clinical practice preferred.
+Final year residents accepted if paired with an appropriate preceptor.

 Housing: Housing provided for a reasonable fee.